tfogo/mongodb-go-tutorial/README.md

 You can view the complete code for this tutorial on [this GitHub repository](https://github.com/tfogo/mongodb-go-tutorial).
 In order to follow along, you will need a MongoDB database to which you can connect.
 You can use a MongoDB database running locally, or easily create a free 500 MB database using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

-## Installing the MongoDB Go Driver
+## Install the MongoDB Go Driver

 The MongoDB Go Driver is made up of several packages.
 If you are just using `go get`, you can install the driver using:

 ```
 go get github.com/mongodb/mongo-go-driver
 ```

+The output of this may look like a warning stating something like `package github.com/mongodb/mongo-go-driver: no Go files in (...)`.
+This is expected output.

 If you are using the [`dep`](https://golang.github.io/dep/docs/introduction.html) package manager, you can install the main `mongo` package as well as the `bson` and `mongo/options` package using this command: